-- Use proper rated cables and slings for lifting.
-Lifting cables should have sufficient length to prevent contact with machine. - Position crane for level machine lift. - NEVER lift the machine loaded with any personnel. - Use guide or tag lines to prevent the machine from swinging or turning. - Be sure to use are wire ropes with breaking force of greater than 10 tons.
+- Use proper rated cables and slings for lifting. - \ Position crane for level machine lift. - \ NEVER lift the machine loaded with any personnel. - Use guide or tag lines to prevent the machine from swinging or turning. - Make sure the lifting cables and other lifting devices are strong enough to support the machine. - \ Use a crane whose lifting capacity meets the weight of the machine.